The64thGamer/cheeseepedia/content/59jy1h2557ptodck/content.md

-The ***Fun Spot Arcade Standard Layout*** was the design built into early Fun Spot Arcades that started in May of 2022, which was replaced by the  {{< wiki-link "2025 Chuck's Arcade Remodel" >}} that began showing in new locations in April of 2025 and remodeling locations in July of that year.
+The ***Fun Spot Arcade Standard Layout*** was the design built into early Fun Spot Arcades that started in May of 2022, which was replaced by the  [2025 Chuck's Arcade Remodel] that began showing in new locations in April of 2025 and remodeling locations in July of that year.